top of page

 • 2 min read

-For the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.
+That God will grant in kindness and mercy the prayers we now make in the silence of our hearts [Pause...]: let us pray to the Lord.

 References